 I guess after having six kids (Jenni here), I’ve become pretty fluent in the baby cry language.
 It is an actual language, you know.
 Don’t believe me?
 Keep reading, and be sure to click on the video link below.
 You will be blown away.

 I recently had two encounters with infants that left me feel terribly frustrated.
 The first happened in Walmart one night.
 I was in the bread aisle and I heard a very distinct baby cry.
-I spun around and saw a young dad anxiously bouncing a newborn, hopeless trying to calm the baby whose cries were escalating.
+I spun around and saw a young dad anxiously bouncing a newborn and trying to rock the baby in her car seat, hopeless trying to calm the baby whose cries were escalating.

 There was no doubt in my mind what was happening.
 I’d heard that cry countless times, and I knew exactly what that little guy was saying: “Feed me!”
 He was hungry…very hungry!